btcziggurat/btcutil/README.md

 ## GPG Verification Key

-All official release tags are signed by Conformal so users can ensure the code has not been tampered with and is coming from the btcziggurat developers.
+All official release tags are signed by Conformal so users can ensure the code has not been tampered with and is coming from the btcsuite developers.
 To verify the signature perform the following:

 - Download the public key from the Conformal website at